White-tailed stonechat: Distribution and status

-White-tailed stonechats are resident in suitable marshy habitats across plains in Pakistan, Nepal, Bangladesh, North and Central and Eastern parts of India till South Assam Hills & Manipur.
+White-tailed stonechats are resident in suitable marshy habitats in the Indus River valley, southern Himalayan foothills, the Terai–Duar savanna and grasslands, Bangladesh, South Assam Hills, Manipur and Myanmar.
 They prefer grasslands and marshy areas with tall grass, reeds and tamarisk.
 They also undertake local movements, based on water availability and possibly for breeding.

 Behaviour and ecology

 Typical of stonechats, they catch their prey by dropping to ground or making short sallies from their perch.
 They are generally found in loose pairs, rarely in singles.

 Key breeding season is Mar-May when it makes a cup shaped nest in natural depressions on the ground among plants like lotuses or tamarisk.